 The FOMI Committee and friends, working alongside PWS, are dedicated to preserving the unique heritage of Maatsuyker Island.
 Special thanks to our committee members: Treasurer Stephen Anstee, Secretary Amy Saunders, committee members Fiona Taylor, Ailsa Fergusson, Marina Campbell, Sheryl Hamilton, David Milne, Derek Inglis, Peter Blackwell, Penni Rockliff, Joh Bloomberg, and Peter Saunders.
 After four years as our Treasurer, Stephen is stepping off the Committee due to other commitments.
 Thank you, Stephen, for your diligence and assistance in this role and others.

-We also appreciate the contributions of non-committee members Georgie Carr and Amanda Blakney.
+We also appreciate the contributions of non-committee members Don Cameron, Georgie Carr, Lyn Graham, Gwen Egg and Amanda Blakney.

 Thank you to all ‘friends’ for your support toward the care and protection of Maatsuyker Island.